GXYM/KPN/README.md

 # KPN
 The code of *Kernel Proposal Network for Arbitrary Shape Text Detection* accepted by TNNLS 2022.
+The paper at: https://arxiv.org/abs/2203.06410

 # Prerequisites
 PyTorch >= 1.2.0